The cause of this disorder usually is not known, but age, obesity, and smoking are common factors.

 Some people have no symptoms or minor ones such as reflux and indigestion, whereas others have more serious symptoms such as chest pain, bloating, belching, and difficulty swallowing.

-The diagnosis is based on results of a barium x-ray.
+The diagnosis is based on results of barium swallow x-rays or sometimes upper endoscopy.

 Treatment is aimed at relieving symptoms, sometimes by using drugs and rarely by doing surgery.

 The esophagus Throat and Esophagus The throat (pharynx) lies behind and below the mouth.
 When food and fluids leave the mouth, they pass through the throat.
 Swallowing of food and fluids begins voluntarily and continues automatically... read more is the hollow tube that leads from the throat (pharynx) to the stomach.

 Bulging (herniating) of any structure in the abdomen through the diaphragm (the sheet of muscle that separates the chest cavity from the abdomen) is called a diaphragmatic hernia.
 The diaphragm has an opening that the esophagus normally passes through called the hiatus.
 A diaphragmatic hernia that occurs through this opening is called a hiatus hernia.

 The cause of hiatus hernia is usually unknown, but it may be caused by stretching of the bands of tissue that are attached between the esophagus and diaphragm at the hiatus.
 The condition is more common among people who are older than 50, who are overweight (particularly women), or who smoke.
 Other types of diaphragmatic hernia may result from a birth defect ( see Diaphragmatic Hernia Diaphragmatic Hernia A diaphragmatic hernia is a birth defect in which a hole or weakening in the diaphragm allows some of the abdominal organs to protrude into the chest.
 This defect causes severe difficulty breathing... read more ) or from an injury.